 Swine flu vaccine is included in Influenza shots recommended to be given yearly, as immunity against Influenza declines in one year.
-Children below 5 years of age, pregnant women, senior citizens, persons with certain medical conditions (lung or heart disorders; metabolic disorders e.g. Diabetes, kidney ailments, etc.; and immunosuppression) should be essentially given these … Read moreSwine flu vaccine
+Children below 5 years of age, pregnant women, senior citizens, persons with certain medical conditions (lung or heart disorders; metabolic disorders e.g. Diabetes, kidney ailments, etc.; and immunosuppression) should be essentially given these shots, … Read moreSwine flu vaccine

 The increasing number of swine flu cases and fatalities in Maharashtra, Madhya Pradesh, Gujarat, Rajasthan and Telangana have taken us back to bitter memories of 2009, when the Swine flu virus made its first attack.
 Swine flu infection got the pandemic status, as it caused large number of deaths across the world.
 To everybody’s respite, … Read moreSwine flu outbreak in India.
 Could it be prevented?

 Indian Academy of Pediatrics (IAP) has updated its recommended immunization schedule for children of ages 0-18 years, based on current scientific evidences.
 Excerpts from the changes in the schedule are as follows: Stand alone vaccine for Measles will now be history.
 Now even 9 month old babies’ immune system can get a kick start to … Read moreUpdates in IAP Immunization schedule